 Providing formal benefits for your employees is the standard way of encouraging referrals from your team.
 Not sure if a referral program is the best way to achieve this?
 Here are 4 reasons you should consider implementing one.

 Your business could receive qualified candidates right on your doorstep with a properly designed and implemented Employee Referral Program.

 The essence of an Employee Referral Program involves providing a reward directly to an employee in return for a candidate they referred being hired for a particular position.

-This reward could be any number of different types; one company I know offers $10,000 after the new employee successfully passes their probation period.
+This reward could be any number of different types; one company I know offers $10,000 for any senior candidate referrals after the new employee successfully passes their probation period.
+This is still a saving of at least 50% compared to a traditional recruitment fee.
 Another company offers a weekend holiday to an exotic island for the employee and a friend.

 Employee Referral Programs should be designed to fit in with the culture (and of course the budget) of the organization, rewarding employees in a way that is personally motivating.

 7. Pay for your team members to attend networking events